RomainMarques/Task-Manager/TaskManager2/README.md

 1. Parse user input (+, -, x, o, q)

-*Note: by parser, we mean a function that takes a strring and returns something that is *not* a string.
+*Note: by parser, we mean a function that takes a string and returns something that is *not* a string.
 For instance, a command, a list of tokens, ...*